wilsonliaows/docs/connectors/salesforce.md

 ### Working with bulk data load jobs in Salesforce
 Salesforce supports capabilities for bulk data load.
 Workato uses the [bulk API 2.0](https://developer.salesforce.com/docs/atlas.en-us.api_bulk_v2.meta/api_bulk_v2/introduction_bulk_api_2.htm) to support the loading of data in bulk from a CSV file into Salesforce.
 Supported operations are:
-- `Create objects in bulk via CSV file`
+- Create objects in bulk via CSV file
-- `Update objects in bulk via CSV file`
+- Update objects in bulk via CSV file
-- `Upsert objects in bulk via CSV file`
+- Upsert objects in bulk via CSV file
-- `Retry objects bulk job in Salesforce via CSV file`
+- Retry objects bulk job in Salesforce via CSV file

+The difference between bulk load via CSV file actions and batch actions are as follows.

 #### Create/update/upsert objects in bulk via CSV file
 There are 4 main sections/components in these bulk actions.